-4.2.1 Comparison Between Port Gate Drain Surveys
+4.2.2 Comparison between the Port Gate Drain Surveys

 The absence of AQIS listed species is consistent with the findings from previous survey results.
-An analysis of the diversity and abundance of all exotic plants recorded during the current survey compared to previous surveys indicates that there is a variation between both exotic species type and the number of exotic species recorded.
+An analysis of the diversity and abundance of all exotic plants recorded during the current survey compared to previous surveys indicates that there is a variation between both the number and type of exotic recorded.